A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

 \subsubsection{Superconductor Data Set}

-Material compositions and superconducting critical temperatures were acquired from Ref.~\cite{Stanev2018} and totaled 6,253 cases.
-Our \gls{y} was the maximum temperature at which a material is capable of superconduction, $T_{C}$.
-We split our data into three sets for \gls{achem} according to Ref.~\cite{Stanev2018}.
-These sets are cuprates (called \gls{cuprates}), materials containing $Fe$ (called \gls{iron}), and materials left out by the previous two classifications (called \gls{lowtc}).
-Stanev et al. have demonstrated that \gls{mprop} models trained exclusively on one of the aforementioned material classes cannot accurately predict $T_{C}$ for the others.
-We compared \gls{d} from \gls{mdis} on models trained only on subsets of each aforementioned material class and how it compared to the other two.
-As an example, consider \gls{cuprates}.
-We perform \gls{achem} treating \gls{cuprates} as \gls{id}, \gls{iron} as \gls{od} and \gls{lowtc} as \gls{od} (Table~\ref{chemical_gt_supercond}).
-Features were generated and selected similar to our \gls{strength} data which yielded 25 features (\gls{X}).
-We refer to data in this section as ``\gls{supercond}''.
+Material compositions and superconducting critical temperatures were acquired from Ref.~\cite{Stanev2018} and totaled 6,252 cases.
+Our $y$ was the maximum temperature at which a material is capable of superconduction, $T_{c}$.
+We split our data into three sets for $A^{chem}$ according to Ref.~\cite{Stanev2018}.
+These sets are cuprates (called Cuprates), materials containing $Fe$ (called Iron-Based), and materials left out by the previous two classifications (called Low-${T_{c}}$).
+Stanev et al. have demonstrated that $M^{prop}$ models trained exclusively on one of the aforementioned material classes cannot accurately predict $T_{c}$ for the others \supercite{Stanev2018}.
+We compared $d$ from $M^{dis}$ on models trained only on subsets of each aforementioned material class and how it compared to the other two.
+As an example, consider Cuprates.
+We perform $A^{chem}$ treating Cuprates as $ID$, Iron-Based as $OD$ and Low-${T_{c}}$ as $OD$ (see Table~\ref{chemical_gt}).
+Features were generated and selected similar to our Steel Strength data which yielded 25 features ($X$).
+We refer to data in this section as ``Superconductor''.